-More important issues than shovels: Why do people do dumb things in avy terrain, and how can we reduce that trend?
+More important issues than shovels: Why do people do dumb things in avy terrain (including this writer), and how can we reduce that trend?
 How does the Avalung work in a real avalanche?
-Is the airbag type system the way to go?
+Is the airbag backpack the way to go?
 How important is first aid training, and how many backcountry skiers actually have it?
 Could beacons work better (faster)?
 Should all ski and snowboard bindings have safety release to reduce injury and death in avalanche terrain.

 Indeed, a case could easily be made that non-release telemark bindings have contributed to more avalanche injury and death then the materials shovels are made of.
 And speaking of anecdotes, I’ve heard a couple of vague shovel stories, but I’ve heard horrifying first-person accounts of how non-release bindings tore people’s legs up and exacerbated the risk of their avalanche ride.
 One wonder’s why Mitch didn’t pick that as an industry expose’, as it would seem much more important than alu vs plastic shovels.
 Can you see it?
 “Time to put a fork in killer tele bindings?”
 (Mitch, if that’s your next article in line then I shut my mouth.)